Reprinted with permission from "AI at Work", PC AI Magazine (www.pcai.com), March/April 2001.

 Users can demo the product by going to http://racing.youbet.com.
 You need to become a no obligation trial member to use the product.

-It’s hard to imagine a successful eBusiness that does not have a demand for data interchange, or business rules.
+Its hard to imagine a successful eBusiness that does not have a demand for data interchange, or business rules.
 The nature of these problems presents opportunities for a Prolog rule-base embedded within a larger application architecture.

 Youbet.com has applied AI technology and a common architecture to develop an approach that ties Prolog and messaging technology together producing a powerful problem solving tool in the application tier.
 This tool establishes a solid foundation on which the business rules essential to the success of our customer retention strategies are built.
 Incorporating new rules is easy without requiring significant re-work.
 Futhermore, with the correct meta-grammars we believe that the maintenance of many business rules can be moved to less technical staff.
 To date, we use Prolog to integrate the data from four different vendors into our eBusiness presence and many additional applications and enhancements are being considered.